abedaton/HackathonUNamur/README.md

 # HackathonUNamur
-GithuB of the Smart Rurality Hackathon of Namur.
+Github of the Smart Rurality Hackathon of Namur.